fangpenlin/realpython-guest-blog-bugbuzz/README.md

  - You need to create a project to use it
  - It's hard to do remote debugging, e.g. in a vagrant environment or remote server

 I still miss the ability to drop one line of code and start debugging.
-I wondered, well, we are in cloud and big data era, why not make the debugger as a software-as-service?
-In my dream, I want is to drop a new line, then open the debugger with fancy UI in the browser.
+I wondered, well, we are in the cloud and big data era, why not make the debugger as a software-as-service?
+In my dream, I want is to drop a one line, then open the debugger with fancy UI in the browser.
 I can read the complete source code, click around to see what's going on here.
 With the idea in my mind, so I spent some time created this pet project called Bugbuzz.

 # Getting started